disastrid/instruments_lab/docs/_posts/2026-02-25-make-the-band-april-2026.markdown

 - basic circuitry and sensors
 - Bela maker platform (to be returned at the end of the workshop)

 If needed, participants are encouraged to bring any particular tool or material (subject to communication with the organising committee - see Application Form above) and use any open-source or free resource.
-We will not be able to reimburse any expense (e.g. travel or accommodation) for accepted participants.
+The workshop is free, but we are unable to reimburse any expenses (e.g. travel or accommodation) for accepted participants.

 From the initial gathering of ideas to the final presentation of artefacts, core elements of the event will be collaboration and mutual support.
 The organising committee will try its best to welcome and make everyone comfortable.
 Cordiality and sharing are therefore expected from all participants as well.